AbsurdlySuspicious/sg-sprite/lay-format.md

 Source file chunks are 32x32px regions in the source png composed into the final sprite according to the needed sprite variant.

+Notes:
+- In some games (Chaos;Child) lay files are compressed using zlib
-Note: all values in the file are LE
+- All values in the file are LE

 # Header